-Children spending a full day at my dayhome are served a minimum of 2 snacks with 2 food groups and a hot breakfast and hot lunch, with 4 food groups.
+Children spending a full day at my dayhome are served a minimum of 2 snacks with 2 food groups, breakfast if arriving early, and hot lunch,both meals with 4 food groups.
 I frequently serve extra snacks as some children are grazers by nature and children going through a growth spurt will need more frequent meals.
-At minimum, any child who is hungry between our scheduled eating times will be served milk, and a non-messy snack like apples or carrot sticks, upon request.
+At minimum, any child who is hungry between our scheduled eating times will be able to access water at all times, and milk, and a non-messy snack like apples or carrot sticks, upon request.

-We are currently a peanut-free, walnut-free, and cashew-free program due to severe nut allergies.
-I serve a dairy -free and egg-free menu to some children, although those foods are present on the table for others.
+We are currently a peanut-free and tree-nut free program due to severe nut allergies.
+I serve a dairy -free menu to some children, although those foods are present on the table for others I will do my best to accommodate allergies on a case-by-case basis, if I feel I can do so safely..

 My dayhome serves fresh, high-quality food, whole grain breads and cereals, and an increasing amount of organic and locally-grown food as well, especially fruits and vegetables.
 I serve lots of water and milk.
 I only serve juice when we make it ourselves as a cooking experience with the children, only once or twice a year.
 I try not to serve candy or cake on Halloween or birthdays or Valentine's Day, figuring the children will likely get that at home later on!
 We follow the Canada Food Guide to Healthy Eating as much as possible http://www.hc-sc.gc.ca/fn-an/food-guide-aliment/index_e.html.